matklad/terminal-editor/plan.md

   using helper functions (manyLinesCommand, sleepCommand, fastCommand, errorCommand) that use 'node -e' to avoid dependencies.
 Tests cover command execution, error handling, runtime updates, event callbacks, and edge cases.
+- [ ] dwim should run current command, if the terminal is focused or visible